kan01234/design-patterns/command-pattern/README.md

 # command-pattern
-Project of eample of command pattern implement by Java.
+Project of example of command pattern implement by Java.

 ## What is command pattern
 encapsulate a request as an object